 Overcoming Alcohol Addiction

-After detox, we recommend transitioning into our alcohol rehab in Orange County.
+After alcohol detox, we recommend transitioning into our alcohol rehab in Orange County.
 We treat every individual and their circumstances for what they are—unique.
 By providing a variety of therapy options and group work, we create a well-balanced schedule to support you as you transition into sustainable sobriety.

 We know that expectations and pressures vary on who you are, so at our center we tailor treatment to young adults, women, men, and most importantly, you.